 Sitecore will let us further split up the presentation of the page by using things called

 What is a Component / Rendering / SubLayout?

-Now, the last bit of the puzzle is how can content editors add components onto a layout?
+The next Sitecore concept to discuss will allow us to add components to layouts.
 In Sitecore, components are added onto a page using placeholders.
-Placeholders can be thought of as areas on a page that components can be dragged onto.
-They are very simple, contain no logic and as the name implies, they are just placeholders for components.
-In Sitecore, you can define as many placeholders are you want.
-Placeholders can be configured to only allow certain components onto a page.
+Placeholders are like content areas.
+A placeholder is a way to define an area on a page where components can be added.
+Placeholders are very simple to create.
+They contain no logic and as the name implies, they are just areas for content editors to add things within the CMS.
+In Sitecore, you can define as many placeholders are you want on a page.